 Read the sentences carefully, plug in words from the word bank to complete the sentences in this weather pdf worksheet for grade 4 and grade 5.
 Recapitulate the knowledge of weather in the process.

 Get your little meteorologists to observe the weather in your locality and record it by checking the appropriate columns in this weather graph template.
 Kids are for sure going to love keeping an eye on the sky!

 Let kids look out off the window, observe the weather and fill the blanks in this worksheet.
 Draw the symbol to depict the day's weather and indicate the temperature on the thermometer as well.

 The weather never fails to ignite curiosity among students.
-In “Extreme Weather”, the author takes us through the various forms of the weather.
+In “Extreme Weather”, the author takes 5th grade and 6th grade students through the various forms of the weather.
 The questions include finding author's purpose in a specific paragraph and more.